emscripten-forge/pyjs/docs/try_from_js.md

 # Try pyjs from JavaScript
-For a full fledged example have a look at the [jupyterlite-deployment](../lite).
+For a full-fledged example have a look at the [jupyterlite-deployment](../lite).

 <iframe
   src="../lite/repl/index.html?kernel=xjavascript&theme=JLDracula&code=importScripts(`../../../../xeus/bin/pyjs_runtime_browser.js`);%0A